 Ethics and morality, then, are a part of organic life too.
 The earlier example of free-range cattle captures the essence of this very idea.
 Factor farm animals are tortured, abused, and poisoned with food they shouldn’t be eating and chemical they shouldn’t be injected with.
 This implicates a high level of wrong doing.
 Going organic means going ethically and morally into the world of food and environmental awareness.

 Next, an organic lifestyle echoes the call for a strong natural science, in contrast to a ‘synthetic’ one.
 While all science could be deemed unnatural, the important difference here is that organic farmers use biological control that occurs naturally.
 We simply change the occurrence of this control.
 In our point of view, its better to speed up nature than invade it.
 The method of mono-cropping and the use of unnatural fertilizer cost billions of dollars per year and destroys the soil; on the other hand, green manure and naturally created fertilizer reinvigorates the soil.

-Reason 6.
-Supporting Local Farmers and the People’s Interests
+6. Supporting Local Farmers And The People’s Interests

 With an organic practice also comes a support for the local farmers who grow organically.
 Isn’t it better to support your local farmer than Monsanto?
 While companies like Monsanto do provide a brilliant service – generating a ton of food for a ton of people – they operate in a poor fashion, making them a poor choice.
 Instead, support the ethical farmers of America.
 These are the people with the people’s interest in mind.